v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 The ingenuity of these scammers is very surprising to me.
 They built custom circuit boards with hundreds of SIM card slots so that they could take fake rides on Uber and earn incentive bonsues.

-Their Chinese competitor, DiDi, planted engineers inside Uber as corporate spies.
+Their Chinese competitor, DiDi, went even further - they planted engineers inside Uber as corporate spies.

 > One of DiDi’s preferred tactics was to send new recruits over to Uber to join as engineers.
 As soon as they were hired they acted as moles, feeding proprietary Uber information back to DiDi and carrying out corporate sabotage on some of Uber’s internal systems.

-Once corporate espionage is involved, the conflict between two companies feels less like competition and more like war.
+When I heard that corporate espionage was involved, it became clear to me that the conflict between Uber and DiDi was less like competition and more like war.

-In India, Local taxi companies hated Uber and initimidated them with violence.
+In India, Local taxi companies hated Uber and initimidated employees with violence.

 > In Mumbai, local taxi operators muscled up at Uber’s offices and tried to intimidate employees.
 Violence was not uncommon; in Bangalore, whenever BD took a ride home from work, he refused to let Uber drivers take him directly to his house; he knew competitors might follow him.

 > An angry mob of drivers—some who drove for Uber, others employed by taxi organizations all too happy to stoke anger—showed up outside of Uber’s offices in early 2017 with the dead body of the thirty-four-year-old driver, M Kondaiah, dumping the corpse on the company’s front doorstep.

-Drivers and passengers went through horrifying tragedies.
+Drivers and passengers in India and Brazil experienced horrifying, violent crime.

 > The man took out a canister, doused his body in gasoline and then brandished a lighter, threatening to set himself ablaze unless Uber raised its rates again.